The Pennant Group (NASDAQ:PNTG) Updates FY 2021 Earnings Guidance

-The Pennant Group (NASDAQ:PNTG) updated its FY 2021 earnings guidance on Monday.
-The company provided earnings per share guidance of $0.890-$0.990 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.890.
+The Pennant Group (NASDAQ:PNTG) issued an update on its FY 2021 earnings guidance on Monday morning.
+The company provided EPS guidance of $0.890-$0.990 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.890.
 The company issued revenue guidance of $430 million-$440 million, compared to the consensus revenue estimate of $433.49 million.

-Several equities research analysts recently commented on the stock.
-Truist reduced their price target on shares of The Pennant Group from $44.00 to $35.00 and set a hold rating for the company in a research report on Wednesday, August 11th.
-Truist Securities reduced their price target on shares of The Pennant Group from $44.00 to $35.00 and set a hold rating for the company in a research report on Wednesday, August 11th.
-Zacks Investment Research downgraded shares of The Pennant Group from a hold rating to a sell rating in a research report on Tuesday, August 17th.
-Finally, Royal Bank of Canada reduced their price target on shares of The Pennant Group from $50.00 to $44.00 and set an outperform rating for the company in a research report on Wednesday, August 11th.
-One investment analyst has rated the stock with a sell rating, two have assigned a hold rating and one has given a buy rating to the company.
-According to data from MarketBeat.com, The Pennant Group currently has an average rating of Hold and a consensus target price of $48.80.
+The Pennant Group (NASDAQ:PNTG) last announced its quarterly earnings results on Monday, August 9th.
+The company reported $0.17 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.14 by $0.03.
+The Pennant Group had a net margin of 2.85% and a return on equity of 17.47%.
+Sell-side analysts forecast that The Pennant Group will post 0.66 EPS for the current year.

-In other news, CEO Daniel H. Walker sold 5,100 shares of the firm’s stock in a transaction on Monday, June 21st.
-The shares were sold at an average price of $44.03, for a total transaction of $224,553.00.
-Following the transaction, the chief executive officer now owns 1,193,691 shares in the company, valued at approximately $52,558,214.73.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, CEO Daniel H. Walker sold 50,000 shares of the firm’s stock in a transaction on Tuesday, June 15th.
-The shares were sold at an average price of $40.08, for a total transaction of $2,004,000.00.
-Following the completion of the transaction, the chief executive officer now owns 1,193,691 shares in the company, valued at $47,843,135.28.
+In other The Pennant Group news, CEO Daniel H. Walker sold 20,000 shares of The Pennant Group stock in a transaction dated Thursday, June 17th.
+The stock was sold at an average price of $42.03, for a total transaction of $840,600.00.
+Following the completion of the sale, the chief executive officer now directly owns 1,193,691 shares of the company’s stock, valued at approximately $50,170,832.73.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+Also, CEO Daniel H. Walker sold 5,100 shares of the company’s stock in a transaction that occurred on Monday, June 21st.
+The shares were sold at an average price of $44.03, for a total value of $224,553.00.
+Following the completion of the transaction, the chief executive officer now directly owns 1,193,691 shares of the company’s stock, valued at $52,558,214.73.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 75,100 shares of company stock worth $3,069,153 in the last 90 days.
-10.30% of the stock is owned by insiders.
+Over the last quarter, insiders sold 75,100 shares of company stock valued at $3,069,153.
+10.30% of the stock is currently owned by company insiders.

 About The Pennant Group